Skip to content

 Understanding the American Market for Plaster Art

-The American market for plaster art is diverse and evolving.
-Traditional galleries still showcase plaster sculptures.
-However, there's growing interest in interactive and large-scale installations.
+The US market for plaster art is diverse and changing.
+Traditional galleries still value plaster sculptures.
+They like the medium's versatility and history.
+Modern spaces are also embracing new plaster works.

 Overcoming Logistical Challenges in Large-Scale Art Projects